garris/ember.js/timeslicing/readme.md

 #### Recent performance results
-Using just BPR harness (following Chris Pettit's instructions) and generating RUM via script tags in the DOM.
+Using a different server harness (more like production enviornment) and generating perf markers via script tags in the DOM.

 ![./rumTests.png](./rumTests.png)

-*I am currently not sure why the earlier tests show better results -- there are currently a lot of differences between the two tests -- so understanding may take some time.*
+*Currently not sure why earlier tests show better results -- there many differences between the two tests -- so a better understanding may take some time.*